-4.1 Tariff classification
+5.1 Tariff classification

-The tariff classification is based on the international Harmonized Commodity Description and Coding System's (HS) classification of goods.
+The tariff clarification is based on the international Harmonized Commodity Description and Coding System (HS)'s classification of goods.
 The HS is subdivided into sections, chapters, sub-chapters, headings, subheadings and notes.

-4.2 Customs valuation
+5.2 Customs valuation

 The process whereby Customs authorities assign a monetary value to imported goods for duty purposes is known as customs valuation.
 Customs valuations are governed by South African Customs legislation and principles per the World Trade Organisation (WTO) and World Customs Organisation (WCO).
-The hierarchy of Customs valuation methods is as follows:
+The hierarchy of Customs valuation methods are as follows: